Ehrenfriedersdorf

 In the mine, which was operated until 1990, mainly tin ore was mined, the two silt heaps were created as a result of this tin ore extraction.

-After the pit had been closed, the mining cavities were flooded.
-According to Hösel (1994), the mine water generally has a high level of As and F.
+After the closure and preservation of the mine, the mining cavities were flooded.
+According to Hösel (1994), the mine water generally has a high As and F contamination.

-The processing residues of the tin processing from the last mining period since 1942 were piled up in the tailings.
-The main ore minerals of the Ehrenfriedersdorf deposit are tinstone (cassiterite, SnO2), arsenopyrite (FeAsS) and loellingite (FeAs2) (Hösel, 1994).
+The processing residues from the tin processing of the last mining period since 1942 have been stockpiled in the flushing heaps.
+The main ore minerals of the Ehrenfriedersdorf deposit are zinnstein (= cassiterite, SnO2), arsenopyrite (FeAsS) and löllingite (FeAs2) (Hösel, 1994).

 Tailing 1 is located on the eastern slope of the Sauberg in a sheltered valley and extends from about 597 m a.s.l. up to 626 m a.s.l.
 The plateau area is approx. 6.8 ha and the slope areas approx. 1.4 ha, the volume is approx. 442,000 m3.
 Tailing 2 is at a height of approx. 626 m a.s.l. up to 660 m a.s.l.
 The plateau area is approx. 20.0 ha and the slope areas approx. 3.8 ha, the cubature is approx. 1.5 mil. m3.
 NN up to 626 m a.s.l.
 NN.
 The plateau area is approx. 6.8 ha and the embankment area approx. 1.4 ha, with a volume of approx. 442,000 m3.
 Tailing 2 is located at an altitude of approx. 626 m above sea level.
 NN up to 660 m a.s.l.
 NN.
 The plateau area is approx. 20.0 ha and the embankment area approx. 3.8 ha, with a cubic capacity of approx. 1.5 million m3.